ThinkDataEd/curriculum/docs/unit3/lesson3.md

     100. Who are the subjects that will be participating in the experiment?

     100. How should we randomly assign the subjects into treatment and control groups?
-(See step 12 for an RStudio method that the teacher can use)
+(See step 12 below for an RStudio method that the teacher can use)

     100. What is the outcome variable that we will be measuring?
 What unit of measurement should we use?